Codecademy/docs/content/css/concepts/flexbox/terms/flex-flow/flex-flow.md

 ---
-Title: 'flex-flow'
+Title: "flex-flow"
-Description: 'A shorthand for specifying the  flex-direction and flex-wrap properties.
-Defining flex-flow provides the parameters for child elements to be organized across the horizontal and vertical axes.'
+Description: "A shorthand for specifying the  flex-direction and flex-wrap properties.
+Defining flex-flow provides the parameters for child elements to be organized across the horizontal and vertical axes."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Flexbox'
+  - "Flexbox"
-  - 'Layout'
+  - "Layout"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 The `flex-flow` property is a shorthand for specifying the `flex-direction` and `flex-wrap` properties.
 Defining `flex-flow` provides the parameters for child elements to be organized across the horizontal and vertical axes.